 PABA: Keep out at all costs

-PABA (Para-Aminobenzoic Acid) was a common sunscreen ingredient, but it has largely fallen out of favor due to its potential to cause skin irritation and allergic reactions.
+PABA (Para-Aminobenzoic Acid) was one of the most common active ingredients in sunscreen products but it has largely fallen out of favor due to its potential to cause skin irritation and allergic reactions.

 While PABA is now rare in sunscreens, you should still be cautious and double-check ingredient labels.
 This one is right on top of the sunscreen ingredients to avoid at all times!